John Craig VENTER

 Doctor of Science

-Dr J. Craig Venter is one of the most remarkable biologists of our time.
+Dr John Craig Venter is one of the most remarkable biologists of our time.
 Many famous scientists find their place in history for having made one outstanding discovery but Craig Venter stands apart in that he has made not just one remarkable discovery but several.
-Once described as a `maverick wizard', his bold and at times disruptive thinking, combined with his startling creativity, have assured him long term acclamation.
+Once described as a "maverick wizard", his bold and at times disruptive thinking, combined with his startling creativity, have assured him long term acclamation.

 Craig, a native of the San Francisco Bay area, began his tertiary education after serving a tour of duty in Vietnam and obtained his undergraduate and doctorate degrees from the University of California, San Diego.
 Having taught and pursued research at the State University of New York and the Roswell Park Cancer Institute, in 1984 he moved to the National Institute of Health (NIH) campus where he began studying genes involved in signal transmission between neurons.
 The human body is a remarkable piece of machinery.
 As you know, all our bodily functions are controlled by our genes and knowing and understanding our genetic makeup helps us appreciate how our body functions and in turn facilitates the determination of better medical treatment of illness.
 This became his mission.